Close mobile menu

 You can enrol in courses when all of the following conditions are satisfied:

-– you have completed Required Advising, and
+– you have reviewed the Pre-Enrolment Advising website, and

 – you are in good academic standing, and